Devashish2910/javascript-datastructures-algorithms/README.md

 - Implemetation of Selection Sort Algorithm.

 3. insertionSort.js
-i Implementation of Insertion Sort Algorithm.
+- Implementation of Insertion Sort Algorithm.

 _Any suggestions and questiones are welcomed.
 Please email me at devashish2910@gmail.com to share your suggestions_